bytesunite/li-react-fullstack-site/ch-3-adding-mongodb-to-node/3-2-download-and-install-mongodb.md

 After you have installed MongoDB the instructor shows you how to run the MongoDB daemon, which is a process that runs in the background.
 He does this by typing "mongod" in the terminal.<br>
 NOTE: Based on your operating system and preference you can start MongoDB different ways.
 For example to run MongoDB as a macOS service you would run `brew services start mongod-community` or whatever your brew formulae has identified as your mongodb installation<br>
-The instructor starts MongoDB as a background process.
+The instructor starts MongoDB as a background process.<br>
 `/$ mongod`

 In another terminal connect to the database via a MongoDB shell, known as *mongosh*.<br>